 If you use Google Analytics, then make sure you implement what is termed “enhanced ecommerce tracking” for your site.
 In many cases, that may be as simple as turning on a switch in Google Analytics.
 In other cases, customization may be needed.
-Using enhanced ecommerce to measure site performance puts you in a whole different league than using basic Google Analytics.
-Here’s a quick screenshot to illustrate what’s possible
+Using enhanced eCommerce Analytics to measure site performance puts you in a whole different league than using basic Google Analytics.
+Here’s a quick screenshot to illustrate what’s possible.

 Once this is setup, you will be able to slice the data in a variety of segments.
 For example, you will be able to see the conversion rate, revenue, and transaction count by geography (i.e. visitors from US vs elsewhere), by landing page, and most importantly by product.

 This will give you the power to look at data fast and make decisions on the fly come Thanksgiving.
 Here is more information on how to use ecommerce analytics.

 You’ve probably been hit up by one of the dozen A/B testing vendors by now.
 Yes, their tools can help run tests on your site to improve site experience.
 But something else that is not talked about much is their ability to show different site experiences based on a variety of factors.
 For example, you could vary discount codes or even a home page features for new vs returning visitors.